codegaze/codegaze.github.io/_posts/2016-04-25-first-steps-with-facebooks-instant-articles.md

 title: First Steps With Facebook's Instant Articles
 description: First steps with Facebook's Instant Articles and things I dealt with
 post_description: And things I dealt with.
-categories: Coding
+categories: ["Coding"]
 ---

 ## Introduction

 I think Instant Articles is the Facebook's way of saying "You had one job" to all developers out there.
 For me (a developer) is nothing more than a way to give your content to users fast without all the problems that our CMS's and code add to the user experience.

 But I have one question:

->If you are willing to do some work to give your content stripped down to a third party service, why can't you make the same things to you website to make it better?
+> If you are willing to do some work to give your content stripped down to a third party service, why can't you make the same things to you website to make it better?

 Anyway I 'll give a mini start guide for the RSS feed thing for everyone who is interested, with some issues I dealt with.

 ## What happened

 Started working with Facebook's Instant Articles a few days ago.
 After two days of frustration I got my first articles consumed by this new Facebook feature.
 This might be due to my lack of patience with facebook's documentation or their lack of good documentation.
-I just tried the RSS way to add content to the Articles (Who the f*ck is going to add manually content to this thing FFS?!)
+I just tried the RSS way to add content to the Articles (Who the f\*ck is going to add manually content to this thing FFS?!)

 I'm not going to guide you through the steps of enabling the Instant Articles because there are ton of articles out there, but I am going to guide you through the painful work of creating a compatible RSS feed by yourself and not by using some plugin.